PramitDutta1999/Blog-Website/README.md

 # Tech Blog
  A full stack tech blog website.
-In this project I used MERN stack
+In this project I used MERN stack.
+In this project CRUD(create-read-update-delete) operation was performed.